Electrical hazards and saftey in the home.

 Eliminate Threats to Prevent Electrical Injuries

 Each year approximately 1,000 residents in the United States die as result of electric shock.
 An additional 5,000 individuals seek emergency treatment for electric shocks.
 Approximately 20% of all electrical injuries occur in children.
-With the most occurring in toddlers and adolescents.
+With the highest incidence occurring in toddlers and adolescents.

 Outlets

 Avoid overloading with too many appliances.
-Replace wall plates that are broken, if children are present, make sure to have safety covers on all unused outlets that are accessible to them.
-Install ground fault circuit interrupters in wet locations.
+Wall plates that are broken, they must be replaced as soon as possible.
+If children are present, make sure to have safety covers on all unused outlets that are accessible to them.

 124-2472 IMG